 It’s hard to get into Lake Annette via the Moraine Lake Road because of traffic in the Lake Louise area.
 On a busy summer day, be sure to tell the traffic person at the Moraine Lake Road intersection that you are going to the trailhead for Paradise Valley.
 You shouldn’t have any trouble being let through.

 Lake Annette, sitting under Mt.
 Temple’s sheer north face, is a pretty hike.
 It’s just 5.7 km one way with 250 m of elevation gain.
 Keen hikers can continue up the Paradise Valley to the Giant Steps or even up and over Sentinel Pass but then you’d need to hitchhike or have a car shuttle to get back to the trailhead.

-The Larch Valley hike is one of the quintessential fall hikes in the Canadian Rockies.
+The Larch Valley hike (also called the Valley of the Ten Peaks hike) is one of the quintessential fall hikes in the Canadian Rockies.
 While pretty in summer, it’s the yellow larches in all their fall glory that beckon people to do crazy things like show up at the trailhead by 6 AM to get a parking spot.
 The hike starts at Moraine Lake, climbs up a series of switchbacks to reach the open meadows where larch trees are the star, and then continues past tiny Minnestimma Lakes to climb up talus slopes to reach Sentinel Pass.

-Do the 19.2 km round-trip hike to Bourgeau Lake – with the option to summit Mt.
-Bourgeau (in which case it’s a 24 km round-trip) if you’re a fan of sapphire mountain lakes and wildflowers.
+Do the 19.2 km round-trip hike to Bourgeau Lake and Harvey Pass with the option to summit Mt.
+Bourgeau if you’re a fan of sapphire mountain lakes and wildflowers.